 appropriate Project Tools window tab and review the record, and add more records if necessary.

 Maintenance Click on the 'Construct > Change Management' ribbon panel and select the appropriate option for any of these Maintenance items:

 • Features

 • Changes

 • Documents

 • Issues

 • Defects

 • Tasks

 The corresponding tab of the Maintenance window displays, through which you can create a record to define the maintenance item for the Specification Package or a selected element within it.

-When you create one of these records, an icon displays on the element row in the 'Maintenance' and 'All Indicators' columns of the Specification Manager .
+When you create one of these records, an icon displays on the element row in the 'Maintenance' and 'All Indicators' columns of the Specification Manager.

-Testing Click on the 'Construct > Testing > Tests' ribbon option and select the appropriate option for any of these test types:
+Testing Click on the 'Construct > Test Management > Tests' ribbon option and select the appropriate option for any of these test types:

 • All

 • Inspection

 • Unit

-Integration
+• Integration

 • System

-Acceptance
+• Acceptance

 • Scenario

-The Testing window displays at the corresponding tab, through which you can create a record to define a Test for the Specification Package or a selected element within it (the record is actually created and edited on the ' Details' dialog).
+The Test Cases window displays at the corresponding tab, through which you can create a record to define a Test for the Specification Package or a selected element within it (the record is actually created and edited on the ' <item> Details' dialog).</item>

-When you create one of these records, an icon displays on the element row in the 'Test' and 'All Indicators' columns of the Specification Manager .
-You can double-click on the icon to redisplay the Testing window and review the record, and to add more records if necessary.
+When you create one of these records, an icon displays on the element row in the 'Test' and 'All Indicators' columns of the Specification Manager.
+You can double-click on the icon to redisplay the Test Cases window and review the record, and to add more records if necessary.

-View Package as Gantt or List Click on the 'Design > Model > Gantt' or 'List' ribbon options to display the Package contents in Gantt or List format, on a separate tab.
+View Package as Gantt or List Click on the 'Design' Package > Gantt View' or 'List View' ribbon option to display the Package contents in Gantt or List format, on a separate tab.
 The Gantt view lists all the elements in the Package, showing their assigned resources and the progress of work on their separate tasks, both in text on the left hand side and as a graphical timeline on a calendar on the right.
-In List format, the elements are simply listed in a more condensed form of the Specification Manager , with no Notes text, Maintenance items or Tests.
+In List format, the elements are simply listed in a more condensed form of the Specification Manager, with no Notes text, Maintenance items or Tests.

 You can review the element properties or resource details by double-clicking on the item.